Indroneel007/Load-Balancer/README.md

       - "http://localhost:9002"
 ```

-## Round-Robin Behavior
+## Load Balancing Algorithms

-Each resource uses a `LoadBalancer` instance (see `internal/server/server.go`) for thread-safe round-robin backend selection.
-The handler in `internal/server/proxy_handlers.go` picks the next backend for each request and forwards using Go's `httputil.NewSingleHostReverseProxy`.
+- **Round-Robin:** Each resource uses a thread-safe round-robin algorithm for backend selection.
+- **Least Response Time:** Requests can be routed to the backend with the lowest recent response time for improved performance.

+## SSL Redirection

+- The proxy sets appropriate headers to support SSL redirection, ensuring secure forwarding of requests to backends.

+## Concurrency

+- Mutexes are used to safely handle concurrent requests and backend selection, preventing race conditions.

 ## Diagnostics & Troubleshooting